Wednesday, March 5, 2008

 Schmidt, D. and Fiormonte, D. 2007.
 'Documenti Multiversione: una soluzione per gli artefatti testuali del patrimonio culturale / Multi-Version Documents: a Digitisation Solution for Textual Cultural Heritage Artefacts'.
 In Bordoni, L. (ed.)
 Proceedings of the AI*IA Workshop for Cultural Heritage.
 10th Congress of Italian Association for Artificial Intelligence, Università di Roma Tor Vergata, Villa Mondragone, 10 settembre 2007, 9-16.

-This was subsequently accepted for Intelligenza Artificiale, and is awaiting publication.
+This was subsequently accepted for Intelligenza Artificiale (see below)

 2 comments: